 Hutan – a project that studies and protects orangutans, elephants, foggy leopards, Malay bears in oil palm plantations in Borneo.
 We help to create and monitor ecological corridors enabling the coexistence of wild animals and oil palm plantations – www.fundacjadodo.pl/projekt/orangutany-borneo/

 Katala – a foundation saving endangered, endemic species of animals on Palawan, min.
 Filipino kanczyli , Filipino hornbills , Palawan forest turtles and pangolins.
 We help to monitor the population of turtles released after the great confiscation of 2015 – www.fundacjadodo.pl/projekt/zolwie-azja/

 African Chelonian Institute – an institution in West Africa dealing with the rescue of species of turtles endangered by illegal trade.
 We help in the construction of enclosures , breeding desert turtles and Adanson pelomedics , which are released into the natural environment.
 We also support educational activities to protect sea turtles – www.fundacjadodo.pl/projekt/zolwie-ochrona-afryka/

 Turtle Survival Alliance – an organization that protects turtles around the world, including Madagascar.
 We help to keep ray turtles massively confiscated from poachers and smugglers – www.fundacjadodo.pl/projekt/zolwie-ochrona-afryka/

-Kukang – a project of protecting lori kukang in Sumatra from poaching and illegal wildlife trade, which is connected to the tourism development and illegal keeping these protected animals at home.
+Kukang – a project that protects lori in Sumatra from poaching and illegal trade related to the development of tourism and the fashion to keep these protected animals at home.
 We finance the employment of nature rangers patrolling the forests of Sumatra – www.fundacjadodo.pl/projekt/lori-kukang/